 Think About the Fishing Spots and Conditions You Normally Encounter

-For example, in deeper waters such as in ice fishing, you will need a transducer that has a lower frequency.
+In deeper water, like ice fishing, you want a transducer with a lower frequency.

 Consider the Display and Ease of Use